MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Background and related work

-While the literature on human factors in cybersecurity is extensive and relevant to the community, no comprehensive work exists to identify and classify the most important human factors in various cyberthreats within a unified framework.
-Thus, with our study, we aim to fill this gap by identifying the most prevalent threats that exploit human errors and the human factors that may contribute to such errors.
-We will detail the information in the literature review in the following section.
+While the literature on human factors in cybersecurity is extensive---spanning both threat-specific and dimension-specific reviews---no comprehensive work exists that integrates these micro-level insights across all dimensions (cognitive, affective, behavioral, personality, and social) into a unified, theoretical framework covering multiple cyberthreats.
+Thus, with this work, we aim to fill this gap by identifying the most prevalent threats that exploit human errors and the human factors that may contribute to such errors, synthesizing them within the MORPHEUS framework.
+We will detail the methodology in the following section.